joshbwelll/joshbwelll.github.io/README.md

 * Built web scraping script to extract data from Quip Spreadsheets to Power BI dashboard.
 Script is scalable and automated.
 Iterates daily through 10+ sites using the “url_thread_ids”, Quip API, python, and MySQL

-* Managed and enhanced 3 Portal apps via Power Apps, empowering 80+ hiring managers to create requests, approvals, renewals for contracted hires, this led to a decrease in data processing errors, an increase in data governance and renewals processing
+* Managed and enhanced 3 Portal apps via Power Apps, empowering 80+ hiring managers to create requests, approvals, renewals for contracted hires, this led to a decrease in data processing errors, an increase in data governance and renewals processing, built vendor rate card highlighting role-based financial metrics across US and India vendors

 * Conducted random sampling on 20% of my org’s GitHub data in MySQL (WHERE, COUNT CASE WHEN, DATE_TRUNC), ensuring data accuracy/quality and enhancing the reliability of analytical insights for future reporting